 Custodial credit risk is the risk that in the event of a bank failure, the Charter School's deposits may not be returned to it.
 The Charter School does not have a deposit policy for custodial credit risk.
-At June 30, 2013, the bank balances were \$5,182.731.92.
-The bank balances were entirely covered by Federal depository insurance or collateralized with securities held by the pledging financial institution in the Charter School's name.
+At June 30, 2014, the Charter School had deposits with a carrying amount of \$4,269,156.16. and a bank balance of \$4,411,098.04.
+The bank balances insured by Federal depository insurance were \$267,366.97 and the bank balances collateralized with securities held by the pledging financial institution or by the pledging financial institution's trust department or agent in the Charter School's name were \$4,143,731.07.

-NOTE 5: CAPITAL ASSETS
+Note 5: CAPITAL ASSETS